upewpi/documents/bylaws.md

 2. The membership of the Chapter shall be made up of individuals whose academic achievements, reputations and creative abilities deserve recognition, and whose membership would enhance the stature of the Association.
 Specifically, the membership shall include graduate students, undergraduate students, former students, and faculty in the Computer Science Department at Worcester Polytechnic Institute, elected according to the procedures detailed in Article VI of these Bylaws.
 3. Honorary Members shall be individuals of distinguished achievement in Computer Science.
 4. Eligibility for membership shall not be restricted according to race, nationality, creed, color, sexual orientation or sex.
+5. Certain benefits or events may be provided for exclusive active member use or attendance; inactive members shall not be eligible to participate.

 ## Article IV: Chapter Officers